Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 April 4, 2013 - Roger Ebert

-During High School, Roger Ebert's interest in journalism began while he was a sports writer for The News-Gazette, however his writing career truly began with his writing letters of comment to sci-fi magazines of that time.
+Roger Ebert's interest in journalism started in high school while he was a sports writer for The News-Gazette, however his writing career began with his writing letters of comment to sci-fi magazines of that time.
 By his senior year, he was editor-in-chief of his high school newspaper.

 Ebert moved to Chicago a few years later, beginning his career as a film critic for The Chicago Sun-Times.
 His personal life was just as successful as his career, finally giving up alcoholism in 1979 and marrying Charlie "Chaz" Hammelsmith in 1992.
 It seemed like life couldn't get any better.